ghc/ghc/docs/users_guide/bugs.rst

 -  Because of a toolchain limitation we are unable to support full Unicode paths on Windows.
 On Windows we support up to Latin-1.
 See :ghc-ticket:`12971` for more.

+- ``-fasm-shortcutting`` may result in unsound optimisations and result in incorrect runtime results.
+See :ghc-ticket:`24507` for more details.

 .. _bugs-ghci:

 Bugs in GHCi (the interactive GHC)